solarwinds/appoptics-apm-node/docs/github-actions.md

 * Runs after the Release workflow has completed.
 * Workflow will:
   - Load the Target Group from the bindings repo and for each image in group:
-  - Install Appoptics agent (either the released version or the one specified manually).
+  - Install Agent (either the released version or the one specified manually).
   - Check that installation of binary completed successfully (either from prebuilt tarball or from source).
   - Start an instrumented http server to confirm auto instrumentation against staging is working.
   - Run a simulation http client to generate data on staging backend.